DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 It is worth noting that the [referenced figures (S13,14)](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03205-y/MediaObjects/41586_2021_3205_MOESM3_ESM.pdf) don't show specifically pLoF, but rather sequence depth per gene.
 They show that TopMed has better coverage/depth than ExAC, including for known disease genes.
-I would have expected them to show the same results spcifically for pLoF variants to support their statement.
+I would have expected them to show the same results specifically for pLoF variants to support their statement.

 The extract from Table S7 shows the comparison of pLoF versus other rare variants in GO terms (protein pathways).
-The comaprison is basically:
+The comparison is basically:
 Random sampling provides the number of _expected_ variants, which is then compared to the _observed_ number of variants.
 There are four categories used:
 - expected pLoF